 Children’s Memorial Garden wall name engravings (separate from the completed Garden of the Children tree dedications) continue to be available at Michael Perry Park, south of Golf Links at the end of Pantano Pkwy.
 The fall name engraving has taken place, and another engraving is planned for approximately April 2017.

-Over 340 commemorative trees have been planted honoring friends and family along the Pantano Wash since 2012, with a goal of 570 desert-adapted trees to eventually be planted in seven tree gardens with petroglyph-themed names and symbols.
+400 commemorative trees have been planted honoring friends and family along the Pantano Wash since 2012, with a goal of 570 desert-adapted trees to eventually be planted in seven tree gardens with petroglyph-themed names and symbols.
 Commemorative walls in each grove list the dedication names of people for whom trees have been planted.
 Corresponding numbered markers are placed in front of each tree.

 News story: Children’s Memorial Garden and Commemorative Tree Park – courtesy of Tony Paniagua, Arizona Public Media